nshaff3r/Evidn-Lab-Generator/README.md

 # Evidn-Lab-Generator

-This script automates the creation of lab reports for Princeton's the Power is Ours campign.
+This script automates the creation of lab reports for Princeton's The Power is Ours campign.
 If there are any bugs, please add an issue and describe the problem.

 ## Steps for installing